cocoa-hep/cocoa-hep/README.md

 docker run -it cocoa-hep
 ```

+Please note that in this container cocoa and its dependencies are installed in /root .

 ### Non-Docker

 To simplest way to prepare all dependencies is to mount the [CernVM File System](https://cvmfs.readthedocs.io/en/stable/cpt-quickstart.html) and run